Type 3 Obesity: Causes, Risks & Effective Solutions

 The Health Risks

-The higher your BMI, the greater your risk for serious health complications.
-Here’s what this condition can lead to:
+The higher your BMI climbs, the more likely you are to face serious complications.
+Here’s what carrying that much extra can lead to:

 1. Heart Disease & High Blood Pressure